scottmudge/OctoPrint-MeatPack/README.md

 **MeatPack** also provides for a rudimentary communication/control layer by using a special character (0xFF) sent in a specific sequence.
 0XFF is virtually never found naturally in g-code, so it is can be considered a reserved character.

+## How does it work?

+Here is an example.
+Take the following "G1" command.

+`G1 X113.214 Y91.45 E1.3154`

+It is effectively as the following -- note that parnethetical groups (XX) are packed as a single byte:

+`(G1) ( X) (11) (3.)
+(21) (4 ) (9#)* (Y) (1.)
+(45) (# )* (E) (1.)
+(31) (54)`

+\* these bytes don't show character order, but bit order.
+Higher order bits on left, lower order bits on right.
+See below.
+The other characters are sequential and only show how they are paired in bytes.

+The packer reorders some characters if the full width character is surrounded by packable characters.
+The # here is a flag (0b1111) which tells the unpacker where the following full width character should go.

+In this way, 4 bits aren't wasted telling the packer that only one full width character is coming up.
+0xFF (0b11111111) tells the unpacker that the next 2 bytea are full width.

+If 0b1111 is in the lower 4 bits, the full width character is immediately following, and the packed character in the upper 4 bits goes after the full width character.
+If it's in the higher 4 bits, the full width character goes after the character packed in the lower 4 bits.
+And if both upper and lower 4 bits are set to 1111, the next 2 characters are full width.

+So 15 bytes in this example.
+Plus the new line character.
+Which is also packed with whatever is after.

+This minor reordering is undone in the unpacking stage in the firmware.
+A little more complex, but it allows slightly more data to be packed.

+This is also why the command sequence is 2 0xFF bytes in a row, followed by a command byte.
+If packing is enabled, 0xFF means the next character is some standard ASCII character (or at the very least not 0xFF), so 2 0xFF bytes in a row would never occur naturally except in these control/command sequences.
+And if packing is disabled, 0xFF is an invalid g-code character (the Prusa firmware even discards all bytes higher than 127U).
+This command signal preamble can be increased to 3 or more 0xFF bytes if some firmwares tend to have these bytes in error more frequently.
+But from what I've seen, it's generally 0x0 or null bytes which are received or sent in error.
+For instance, in noisy or unshielded connections.

 ## Why "Meat"?